evansuva/cvillemathcircle/content/main.md

 <img src="/images/tower.png" width=400>
 </center>

+### 15 April 2018: **Radix Sorting**

+We split numbers 1 &ndash; 100 in buckets by the first digit and the used various sorting algorithms, such as quicksort, insert and merge sort to sort each bucket.

 ### 7 April 2018: **Sorting Algorithms**

 We did bubblesort (which took a lot of persistence by finished